abdulmoeed3737/shopify-theme-sections/video-reviews-section/README.md

    - Name the section (e.g., `video-reviews`) and click **Create section**.

 4. **Paste the Code**:
+   - Delet the default code that shopify includes in the file.
    - Paste the copied code into the new section file.
    - Click **Save**.